Infinity Guitar Works

 14 What colours do the drivers come in?

-The Sustainiac drivers come in black or white for standard Strat single coil (not Telecaster or Jaguar single coils) and humbucker.
-They also come in black for 7 string guitars, also in single coil or humbucker.
+The Sustainiac drivers come in black or white for standard Strat single-coil (not Telecaster or Jaguar single coils) and humbucker.
+They also come in black for 7-string guitars, also in single coil or humbucker.
+These are traditional humbucker sizes, not soapbar-style humbuckers.

 15 Can I fit a tone control to the Sustainiac Driver?